 The other major terms in a disability policy include the payment to be made in the event of a disability.
 Unlike other policies that pay a lump sum upon a qualifying event, most disability policies pay a recurring amount on a regular basis, typically monthly.
 The amount to be paid, and for how long, are variables in a disability policy.
-The purchaser may choose a policy that pays $4,000 per month for up to five years, for example.
-Some policies may pay through age 65, or for other lengths of time.
+Policies may pay until age 65, or for other lengths of time.
 In any case, a person cannot purchase disability insurance for an amount greater than his current salary.
-There are riders available that increase the payout amount each year to keep up with inflation and wage increases.

 As long as you have an in-force policy when you become disabled, you can file a claim with the insurance company.
 The insurance company will review the claim to make sure that it conforms with all the terms of the policy and to prevent fraud.
 After a claim is approved, the insurance company will pay each month until the insured returns to work, or payments are completed based on either length of time or other terms in the policy.